-- A. Interim Suspension (Students) - In certain circumstances, the OIEEOTitle IX Coordinator, may impose an interim suspension from University Premisespremises upon receiving a Complaint complaint and prior to the completion of the disciplinary process.
-Upon taking such action, OIEEOthe Title IX Coordinator or authorized representative shall immediately notify the chair of the UABSMAB.
-The Student student shall be notified in writing by the Office of Institutional Equity, and Equal Opportunity of the reasons for, the interim suspension, the conditions of the interim suspension, and the reasons for it.
-Interim suspension may be imposed to: - (a) Ensure the safety and wellbeing of members of the University Community or the preservation of University property; - (b) Ensure the Student's student's own physical or emotional safety and wellbeing; or - (c) Ensure that normal operations of the University are not disrupted. - 2.
-A Student student may appeal the interim suspension to the UABSMAB in writing within seven (7) business days of the notice of the interim suspension.
+A. Interim Suspension (Students)

+1. In certain circumstances, the OIEEO may impose an interim suspension from University Premises upon receiving a Complaint and prior to the completion of the disciplinary process.
+Upon taking such action, OIEEO or authorized representative shall immediately notify the chair of the Community of Concern.
+The Student shall be notified in writing by the Office of Institutional Equity and Equal Opportunity of the interim suspension, the conditions of the interim suspension, and the reasons for it.
+Interim suspension may be imposed to:

+- (a) Ensure the safety and wellbeing of members of the University Community or the preservation of University property; - (b) Ensure the Student's own physical or emotional safety and wellbeing; or - (c) Ensure that normal operations of the University are not disrupted. - 2.
+A Student may appeal the interim suspension to the Community of Concern in writing within seven business days of the notice of the interim suspension.
 Interim suspension shall remain in effect during the appeal.
-If requested in the written appeal, a Studentstudent shall be given an opportunity to appear personally (including a lifting of any temporary suspension from the University's Premises for purposes of attending the appeal) before the UABSMAB within three (3) business days of filing the appeal in order to discuss the following issues only:

-- (a) The reliability of the information concerning the Student's student's conduct, including the matter of his or her identity. - (b) Whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the Studentstudent on University Premises poses a substantial and immediate physical, mental, or emotional threat to himself or herself or to others or the stability and continuance of normal University functions. - 3.
-A Studentstudent under interim suspension shall be given an opportunity for a prompt disciplinary hearing in accordance with these procedures.
+If requested in the written appeal, a Student shall be given an opportunity to appear personally (including a lifting of any temporary suspension from the University's Premises for purposes of attending the appeal) before the Community of Concern within three business days of filing the appeal in order to discuss the following issues only: - (a) The reliability of the information concerning the Student's conduct, including the matter of his or her identity. - (b) Whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the Student on University Premises poses a substantial and immediate physical, mental, or emotional threat to himself or herself or to others or the stability and continuance of normal University functions. - 3.
+A Student under interim suspension shall be given an opportunity for a prompt disciplinary hearing in accordance with these procedures.